eddpeterson/theBucketList/Video.md

 Personal time, family, friends, career and social life and you got only 24 hours.
 6h a day you sleep.
 (If you sleep more than Arnold Schwartn would recommend you sleep faster)

-8h or more a day you work (If you work less - congratulations, you are probably from Norway) 2h a day you eat.
+8h or more a day you work (If you work less - congratulations, you must be from Norway) 2h a day you eat.
 2h a day you travel from work to home.